Forty Elephants

-The Forty Elephants or Forty Thieves were a 19th to 20th century all-female London crime syndicate who specialised in shoplifting.
+The Forty Elephants or Forty Thieves were a 19th to 20th century all-female London crime syndicate who specialized in shoplifting, also called hoisting at the time.
 This gang was notable for its longevity and skill in avoiding police detection.

 History

 The Forty Thieves operated from the Elephant and Castle area of London.
 They were allied with the Elephant and Castle Mob led by the McDonald brothers.
 They raided quality stores in the West End of London and ranged all over the country.
 The gang was also known to masquerade as housemaids for wealthy families before ransacking their homes, often using false references.
 They were in existence from at least 1873 to the 1950s with some indications that they may have existed since the late 18th century.
-During the early 20th century the gang was led by Alice Diamond, known variously as the Queen of the Forty Thieves and as Diamond Annie and as a friend of Maggie Hill, sister to gangster Billy Hill.